sighupio/fury-kubernetes-networking/katalog/tigera/README.md

 >       effect: NoSchedule
 > ```

-The Operator moves Calico's pods from the `kube-system` namespace to the `calico-namespace`.
+The Operator moves Calico's pods from the `kube-system` namespace to the `calico-system`.
 As part of the `on-prem` variant, you are provided with the new resources (`Services` and `ServiceMonitors`) to keep the monitoring working in the new namespace.

 You might want to delete the old and unneeded `Services` and `ServiceMonitors` remaining in the `kube-system` namespace: